 - Support states in dealing with pathways to the juvenile justice system such as trauma, mental health and substance use, gang involvement, and school discipline issues.

-STTAC also assists state agencies and other organizations in tackling disproportionate minority representation, site and sound separation between juveniles and adults, deinstitutionalizing status offenders, and removal of juveniles from jail.
+STTAC also assisted state agencies and other organizations in tackling disproportionate minority representation, sight and sound separation between juveniles and adults, deinstitutionalizing status offenders, and removal of juveniles from jail.

-The Center has helped about two dozen states write disproportionate minority contact plans and create strategies to reduce the number of minority youth entering the juvenile justice system.
-STTAC’s website reached tens of thousands of new and returning users in the second and third quarters of 2013 alone.
+The Center helped about two dozen states write disproportionate minority contact plans and create strategies to reduce the number of minority youth entering the juvenile justice system.
+STTAC’s website reached tens of thousands of new and returning users.